Jack Berly

-John Chambers Berly (May 24, 1903 – June 26, 1977) was a Major League Baseball pitcher.
+John Chambers Berly, Sr. (May 24, 1903 – June 26, 1977) was an American Major League Baseball pitcher.

 Berly was born in Natchitoches, Louisiana.
-He made his major league debut for the St. Louis Cardinals on April 22, 1924.
-Making four appearances, all in late relief, he gave up five runs over eight innings pitched.
-Berly would not return to the majors for seven seasons.
+He made his Major league debut for the St. Louis Cardinals on April 22, 1924.
+Making four appearances, all in late-inning relief, he gave up five runs over eight innings pitched.
+Berly would not return to the Majors for seven seasons.